projectriff/riff/docs/riff_image_load.md

 ```
   -h, --help            help for load
-  -i, --images string   path of an image manifest of image names to be loaded
+  -i, --images string   path of an image manifest
 ```

 ### SEE ALSO